TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.11.md

 ---

-And they gave heed to him, because that of long time he had amazed them with his sorceries.
+They listened to him, because for a long time he had amazed them with his sorceries.